Mabelzzz/Mabelzzz/README.md

 - 👋 Hi, I’m Mobile.
 - 👀 I’m interested in number, coding, gaming and movies.
-- 🌱 I’m currently learning about Applied Statistics in Science faculty at KMITL.
+- 🌱 I graduated Applied Statistics in Science faculty at KMITL.
 - 💞️ I’m studying at 👨🏻‍💻 42 Bangkok.
 - 📫 You can reach me on Discord ---> Mabel#5989 ✨